The Carpe Diem Café series of contemporary romances and romantic comedies by Deborah Cooke continues with Just Like Starting Over

 Tracking Promo Sales #3 by Deborah Cooke

-5. Time to sum up.
+5. Finally, you need to tally up results.
 Create a block at the bottom of your spreadsheet to total the units moved during the promotion for each title you’ve listed.

 Tracking Promo Sales #5 by Deborah Cooke